 Judicial Safeguards

-Secondly, these reforms must be inculcated with strict measures like genetic testing should be ordered only upon furnishing prior judicial authorization, recording reasons in depth, and also showing that it will not affect the welfare of the child adversely.
-Courts should also have the authority to refuse testing when it seems that welfare of the child will not be upheld.
+Secondly, these reforms must be inculcated with strict measures, like genetic testing should be ordered only upon furnishing prior judicial authorization, recording reasons in depth, and also showing that it will not affect the welfare of the child adversely.
+Courts should also have the authority to refuse testing when it seems that the welfare of the child will not be upheld.

 Limitation Period